puffyCid/artemis-api/artemis-docs/docs/Intro/Scripting/scripts.md

 A list of all exported artemis functions can be found at `https://github.com/puffyCid/artemis-api`.
-All artifacts supported by artemis are callable from `TypeScript`.
-The structured output produced by each `artifact` is listed in the respective `artifact` chapter.
+All artifacts supported by artemis are callable from TypeScrpt.
+The structured output produced by each artifact is listed in the respective artifact chapter.
 For example, the structured `Registry` data format return `getRegistry` is found in the [Registry chapter](../../Artifacts/Windows%20Artfacts/registry.md)

 Once we have created and bundled our script.
 We just need to base64 encode